CodyLim/seqfeature/README.md

 # seqfeature
-This allows checking features of amino acid sequences.
+This allows checking features of amino acid sequences....